UNLSurge/SocialUnrestNew/README.md

 ~~~~
 <projection id="Geography" type="geography"/>
 ~~~~
-We will be working with spatio-temporal data, this means the data has geospatial components (longitude, latitude) and a time element, among other variables.
+We will be working with Spatio-temporal data, and this means the data has geospatial components (longitude, latitude) and a time element, among other variables.
 To make calculations in time, I am using the Joda-Time API.
 The spatial distances will be calculated using the Haversine formula.
 We also created an Observer object due to restrictions of the Repast Framework to store data (please see class description below for more details).

 ### Event Class
 Each region(administrative-district) is an agent, an object of the Region class.
 Each event in general has the following information.